doitintl/CloudBlaster/README.md

 GAE Services, GCS regional and multiregional Buckets, CloudRun Services, and PubSub Topics and Subscriptions.
 * The test creates an asset of each type, confirms that it exists, then runs the deleter, then confirms that the asset does not exist.
 * Since cloud operations can take several minutes each, it tests ach asset type in parallel (grouping together some asset types like all GCE asset types)
 * Since it works with real cloud assets and blocks on each creation/deletion operation, it is not robust.
 Permissions errors, slow response from the cloud, etc., can cause test failure.
-* The Deleter as normally run is more robust because the GCP Asset Service only sees assets some time after they are created.
+* The Lister/Deleter are normally run is more robust than the Test because the GCP Asset Service only sees assets some time after they are created.
-Generally this is within seconds but for some asset types, much longer.
+Generally this is within seconds, but for some asset types, much longer.
 In normal usage, this is not a problem, since you don't clean up immediately, but the test only waits a short time and if it does not see the asset, it will fail.